yehya/express-longpoll/README.md

 **Options:**

-- `maxListeners` (number): Maximum number of listeners to prevent memory leaks.
-Default: 0 (unlimited)
+- `maxListeners` (number): Maximum number of listeners.
+Default: 0 (unlimited, disables EventEmitter warnings).
+Set to a specific number if you want to limit concurrent connections.
+Fixes Issue #12.

 **Returns:** `Promise<void>`